 Territorial aggression is a potentially dangerous behavior problem.
-In mild form, dogs bark to intimidate intruders, particularly those of the same species.
+In its gentlest form, dogs bark to intimidate intruders, particularly those of the same species.
 The barking is also intended to alert other pack members who can join in defense of the pack’s territory.
 If the intruder is not intimidated, warnings may escalate to include hostile posturing and lunging.
-And if this is ineffective in deterring the visitor, an attack may ensue.
+If this is ineffective in deterring the visitor, an attack may ensue.

 Although alarm barking can sometimes be aggravating for dog owners, neighbors, and visitors, lunging and biting are far more serious problems.
 Dogs with the confidence to bite strangers present a danger to any visitors to the home and a liability for the dog’s owners.

 By definition, territorial aggression should be expressed toward members of the same species.
 Domestic dogs, however, seem to regard people as conspecifics and consequently may direct territorial aggression toward human visitors.
-“The territory” generally includes the house and yard, plus abutting areas (e.g. sidewalks) that the dog patrols, and family vehicles in which he rides.
+“The territory” generally includes the house and yard, plus abutting areas (e.g. sidewalks) that the dog patrols, and family vehicles in which they ride.

 When dogs display aggression to strangers only on the home property, and do not respond aggressively to strangers on neutral territory, territorial aggression is the likely diagnosis.
 There are two primary motivations for territorial behavior, dominance or fear/anxiety.